-Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
-Diluted net loss per share for the six months ended June 30, 2022 and June 30, 2021 is computed by dividing net loss by the sum of the weighted average number of shares of common stock and the dilutive potential common stock equivalents then outstanding.
-Potential common stock equivalents consist of stock options, warrants, preferred shares convertible into common stock and, pre-funded warrants.
-Since there is a net loss attributable to common stockholders for the six months ended June 30, 2022 and June 30, 2021, the inclusion of common stock equivalents in the computation for that period would be antidilutive.
+Basic net loss per share is computed by dividing net loss attributable to common stockholders by the weighted average number of shares of common stock and pre-funded warrants outstanding during the period.
+The pre-funded warrants are considered common shares outstanding for the purposes of the basic net loss per share calculation due to the nominal cash consideration and lack of other contingencies for issuance of the underlying common shares.
+Diluted net loss attributable to common stockholders, as adjusted, by the sum of the weighted average number of shares of common stock and the dilutive potential common stock equivalents then outstanding.
+Potential common stock equivalents consist of stock options, warrants, and convertible preferred shares.
+Since there is a net loss attributable to common stockholders for the three months ended March 31, 2023 and March 31, 2022, the inclusion of common stock equivalents in the computation for those periods would be antidilutive.
+Accordingly, basic and diluted net loss per share is the same for all periods presented.